HyagoOliveira/UISystem/README.md

 ### Custom Runtime Theme

-This package has a custom [runtime theme](/Settings/Themes/ActionCodeUISystem.tss) overriding some classes style sheet.
+This package has a custom [runtime theme](/Settings/Themes/ActionCodeUISystem.tss) overriding some classes styles.
 You can see the overriding style sheet [here](/Settings/Themes/Default.uss).

-When using UI Builder, you can change to this theme:
+When using UI Builder, you can select this theme:

 ![ActionCode UI System Theme](/Docs~/ActionCodeUISystem.png)